 Grace and peace.

-I am Rev. Chantilly Mers.
-I am grateful you stopped by!
+I am Chantilly Mers (she/hers).
+Grateful you stopped by!

 I hope you might join me.